cdlafortune/advanced-form-management/README.md

  Implement a dropdown menu in your form.
 Add a role value to your state and add a dropdown with different roles for your users.
  Create 3 new inputs inside your form of your choice along with corresponding validation and error messaging Add to your existing handling so that, if a user inputs their email as waffle@syrup.com, they receive an error message in their form that says "That email is already taken."

+ CYPRESS ASSIGNMENT
+ Step 2: Write and Run Tests
+In order to complete this challenge you will need to write and run the following tests.
+They do not need to pass, so long as the reasons they are failing is legitimate.

+Set up tests that will...

+ Get the Name input and type a name in it.
+ Use an assertion to check if the text inputted contains the name you provided (Hint: use the .should assertion) Get the Email input and type an email address in it Get the password input and type a password in it
+ Set up a test that will check to see if a user can check the terms of service box Check to see if a user can submit the form data
+ Check for form validation if an input is left empty